taeminers/twoai-poster-assignment/README.md

 - Filename and Folder name convention (kebab-case)

 Other things to Note.
--Tried to make components follow SOLID principle -Dynamnic image fetching from unsplash API
+- Tried to make components follow SOLID principle
+- Dynamnic image fetching from unsplash API
--Error boundaries to ensure the whole app does not crash (used on data fetching components)
+- Error boundaries to ensure the whole app does not crash (used on data fetching components)
 - Used CRACO for alias imports.